Research area

 - Providing and improving uncertainty information of climate data records and derived trends

-- Development of climate analysis specific ML methods
+- Development of ML methods specific to climate analysis

 - Objective methods for detecting atmospheric features